dunnkers/slurm-to-wandb/README.md

 df
 ```

-Upload the information to wandb however you like 🙌🏻
+You can now upload the information to wandb however you like 🙌🏻

 ## About
 By [Jeroen Overschie](https://dunnkers.com/).